Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

     [ 0 1 1 ...
 0 0 1 ] ← "Grey" data
     [ 0 0 0 ...
 0 0 0 ] ← "Light" data

-Because of this it's common to consider that a value is 'closer to the dark or light side', for instance.
+Because of this it's common to consider whether a value is closer to the dark or light side, for instance.
 It's a lot easier to visualize if you can mentally bound in the target on what I call an 'index' - essentially a new kind of vertical number line.